-The following course will be taught in English.
-There will also be guest speakers and optional field trips available for students who would like to enhance their learning experience.
-All courses and other sessions will be run during weekdays.
+The following course will be taught in English, and it will comprise of lectures, tutorials, projects, presentations, and group activities.
+In addition to these, there will also be guest speakers and optional field trips available for students who would like to enhance their learning experience.
+The course will be delivered within 13 sessions, with each session totaling 3 hours-inclusive of both the lecture Project Management and tutorial.
+These sessions will be running during weekdays, Monday to Friday.
+Students are expected to engage in class discussions and work cooperatively during group work.